arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitLogicalOrExpression(ctx *LogicalOrExpressionContext)
     ExitLogicalOrExpression is called when production logicalOrExpression is exited.

-func (s *BaseArcParserListener) ExitMapEntry(ctx *MapEntryContext)
-    ExitMapEntry is called when production mapEntry is exited.

-func (s *BaseArcParserListener) ExitMapLiteral(ctx *MapLiteralContext)
-    ExitMapLiteral is called when production mapLiteral is exited.

-func (s *BaseArcParserListener) ExitMapType(ctx *MapTypeContext)
-    ExitMapType is called when production mapType is exited.

 func (s *BaseArcParserListener) ExitMethodDecl(ctx *MethodDeclContext)
     ExitMethodDecl is called when production methodDecl is exited.